aardvarkpepper/2025-06-14-SBA-3/README.md

 I could not use SASS to overwrite 'muted' to apply to Bootstrap's 'text-muted' class.
 'Muted' may reference another color as a baseline.

 Using Bootstrap "d-flex flex-row" and commenting out my 'xframewide' references to display: flex; and flex-direction: row; caused the wide frame to be visible in smaller screen sizes.
 Though I left the HTML element with the xframewide class, it seems the media query switching .xframewide to display: none may have been invalidated.
+Probably has something to do with HTML classes taking precedence over CSS rules, or Bootstrap classes taking precedence, or ordering of stylesheet references in the HTML head.
+Regardless, reverted to remove Bootstrap classes.

 ```
 @media (max-width: 1199px) {